PSMA’s Administrative Boundaries dataset is Australia’s most comprehensive national collection of:

-This dataset contains boundaries in eight themes: Australian Bureau of Statistics (ABS) boundaries (2011 & 2016), electoral boundaries, state and territory boundaries, local government areas, suburbs/localities, wards and town points.
-Some of the themes, such as the ABS, include further layers of data to support a wide range of analysis and segmentation activities.
+This dataset contains boundaries in eight themes, with layers of data to support a wide range of analysis and segmentation activities.

-The Administrative Boundaries dataset enables organisations to develop more accurate socioeconomic and demographic analysis which helps to improve policy development and service delivery.
+- Improved policy and services – to enable organisations to develop more accurate socioeconomic and demographic analysis for policy development and service delivery.

-Administrative Boundaries can be used to show internet or mobile phone users the nearest provider of a service or retailer they seek.
+- Find nearest – to show internet or mobile phone users the nearest provider of a service or retailer.

 PSMA Partner Login

 PSMA datasets are released in February, May, August and November.

 Users with a commercial licence for PSMA Data can login here to request data updates.

 G-NAF and Administrative Boundaries are also available from www.data.gov.au under open data terms.
 For more information, click here